MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_ubuntu.md

 ## Install MonoGame templates

-This will install templates for .NET Core CLI and the Rider IDE.
+This will install templates for .NET CLI and the Rider IDE.
 There is no template support for MonoDevelop.

 ```sh
 dotnet new --install MonoGame.Templates.CSharp